Maumagnaguagno/HyperTensioN/README.md

 - [x] [Graphviz DOT](http://www.graphviz.org/) (generate a graph description to be compiled into an image)
 - [ ] HPDDL (methods and tasks may not be available if the input was PDDL)

-As any parser the ones provided by Hype are limited in one way or another, PDDL have far more features than supported by most planners and JSHOP have 2 different ways to define methods.
+As any parser, the ones provided by Hype are limited in one way or another.
+PDDL have far more features than supported by most planners and JSHOP have 2 different ways to define methods.
 Methods may be broken into several independent blocks or in the same block without the need to check the same preconditions again.
 Both cases are supported, but we evaluate the preconditions of each set independently while JSHOP only evaluates the last if the first ones evaluated to false in the same block.
-In order to copy the behavior we can not simply copy the positive preconditions in the negative set and vice-versa.
+In order to copy the behavior we cannot simply copy the positive preconditions in the negative set and vice-versa.
 Sometimes only one proposition in the set is false, if we copied in the other set for the other methods it would never work.
-Declare the methods in the same Ruby method is possible (losing label definition), but kills the simplicity and declaration independence we are trying to achieve.
+It is possible to declare the methods in the same Ruby method (losing label definition), but kills the simplicity we are trying to achieve.
-We also do not support axioms yet.
+We also do not support JSHOP axioms, yet.

 You can always not believe the **Hype** and convert descriptions by yourself, following a style that achieves a better or faster solution with the indentation that makes you happy.
 You could add flags or counters in the methods and return after generate unified one or more times a specific value.